neurobionics/AutomatedFeedbackTool/README.md

 The following information within Code.gs and send_neurobionics_form.html will need to be populated with your information.
 This can either be done locally using a text editor or coding environment, or within the GAS editing page once you push the repository to your GAS project (see step 5 below).

+**send_neurobionics_form.html**

+Replace text in this template file with your decoded html from Step 3 above.
+You can rename the .html file if you wish.

 **Code.gs**

-1. function sendFormEmail()
+Populate global variables
-   * **toEmailAddress**: Replace this with the actual recipient's email
+   * **toEmailAddress**: populate this with the recipient's email
-   * **name_of_your_file.html**: Rename 'send_neurobionics_form.html' to whatever you wish and populate here.
-You can also leave this as-is.
+   * **name_of_your_file.html**: populate with the name of your decoded html file.
+You can also leave this as-is if you did not change the name of the file from "send_neurobionics_form.html"
-   * **subject**: Enter email subject
+   * **subject**: enter email subject
-   * **message**: Can leave blank, .html file will overwrite
+   * **message**: can leave blank, .html file will overwrite
-2. function refreshAndSendEmail()
-   * **REPLACE WITH YOUR FORM RESPONSE SPREADSHEET URL**: paste your forms spreadsheet URL between single quotes
+   * **spreadsheetURL**: paste your form response spreadsheet URL between single quotes.
+NOTE: this sheet needs to be owned by YOU in order for GAS to pull its content
-   * **FEEDBACK**: paste your feedback tab name, if different, between single quotes
+   * **sheetTab**: paste your feedback tab name between single quotes
-   * **YOUR GOOGLE FOLDER ID HERE**: paste google folder ID between single quotes.
+   * **folderID**: paste google folder ID between single quotes.
 The ID of a google folder is the string of numbers and letters at the end of the folder URL (ex.
 ID = 1dyUEebJaFnWa3Z4n0BFMVAXQ7mfUH11g within the URL https:// drive. google. com/ drive/ folders/ 1dyUEebJaFnWa3Z4n0BFMVAXQ7mfUH11g)
-3. function sendEmailWithAttachment()
-   * **youremail@email.com**: replace with email address between single quotes of wherever you want to send response report
+   * **recipient**: populate email address between single quotes of wherever you want to send response report
-   * **subject**: replace with email subject between single quotes
+   * **subject_report**: report email subject between single quotes
    * **body**: insert email body between single quotes

 ### 5. Push the updated code to Google Apps Script